 2. Bone Broth

-Bone broth is rich in minerals and will help replenish electrolytes which are usually lost during intermittent fasting.
+Bone broth is rich in minerals and will help replenish electrolytes usually lost during intermittent fasting.

 It also has collagen, which will repair and restore the stomach lining.

-Do note that bone broth has proteins that can cause an insulin rise and break your fast.
-However, it’s low in calories; therefore, it will keep you in ketosis.
+Note that bone broth has proteins that can cause an insulin rise and break your fast.
+However, it’s low in calories and will keep you in ketosis.